AmitKapilaCodeIns/memory-game/README.md

 ## Wireframes

 -   These wireframes were created using Balsamiq during the Scope Plane part of the design and planning process for this project.
 The site was developed with the Desktop layout method first.
 The wireframes were therefore drawn with that thought in mind and adapted alongside project changes, and created with [Balsamiq](https://balsamiq.cloud/) .
-First picture: Home page, Second picture: Coaching page, Third picture: Member page, Fourth picture: Thank you page.
+First picture: Home page.
     ![Screenshot Home page Wiframe ](./wireframes/home-wiframe.png)

 ---